Saturday, February 11, 2023

 The Church, as an organization, was then for centuries a great aid to philosophy, because it existed independently of earthly kingdoms, and could support, with its own means, the development of doctrines which criticized the exercise of power by states.
 It also made people more concerned with obeying their bishops than their kings, which gave its doctrine great weight.
 The apocalyptic message was also attenuated by this further philosophical development, with the Kingdom of Heaven now being largely known to be clearly outside history, although this rational interpretation was not dogmatized.

 After these centuries of light, however, the superstitious element flared up again.
 With the publication of original ancient texts of the Old and New Testaments, some persons thought themselves able to discover the true meaning of the laws with the aid, not of reason, but of history.
 They thought they could discover what the law meant when it was given by the Apostles, and they gave this original meaning greater credence than either philosophy or Church Tradition.
-So it was that Luther operated, and he enlisted the aid of kings, who were fed up with the Church’s criticism and were eager to support someone who might curb it.
+So it was that Luther operated, and he enlisted the aid of kings, who were fed up with the Church’s criticism of their abuses of power, and were eager to support someone who might curb it.
 Soon he had many followers – and also, due to his abandonment of a ground of unity, many splintered sects.

 Luther’s hermeneutical dogmatism, as might be contrasted with the hermeneutical scepticism of the enlightened Catholic centuries, was then a support, not only for extreme heights of statism – as may be seen, for instance, in Luther’s text on peasant mobs – but also for ghastly heights of generalized superstition, as may be seen in the various Calvinist attempts at theocracy.
 Apocalypticism, too, was sporadically reborn in its full extremity, leading to earnest predictions that “the end is near” every few decades or so.